 - Form W-4: This is the initial form to be filled out prior to a new employee receiving his or her first paycheck.

 - Form I-9: All employers must properly document the eligibility of new employees to work in the United States.
 Form I-9 also provides an anti-discrimination notice, which specifies that employers cannot discriminate against certain individuals or refuse to hire someone based on someone’s citizenship status, i.e., green card vs. U.S. citizenship.

 This includes posters identifying federal and state employees’ rights.
 Since such rights change roughly up to 70 times a year, employers will need to keep up with the changes by replacing posters when such rights change.

 After your new employee begins working for you, you’ll want to conduct a 90-day trial on his or her performance.
 This should be communicated to the new employee on the very first day.
 While most new employees are well aware that their performance is being closely watched, you’ll want to communicate clearly with your new employee so that he or she is well aware of what is expected.
 You may even want to provide your new employee with an employee handbook.
 This handbook should be detailed and specific, including all important items such as paid time off, medical leave, career enhancement, and other items that the employee can refer to if any questions or concerns arise.

 If you need help learning about what forms are required for hiring employees, or need additional assistance learning how to hire employees, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.